Does my app need an ingress?

 If your application is accessed over the internet, then you’ll need to configure an ingress resource, making sure you’ve considered the security implications associated with this.

-Cloud Platform offers two classes of ingress: default or modsec. default utilises the standard NGINX Ingress controller setup and it’s supported configurations, whereas modsec extends the capabilities of your ingress resource to enable ModSecurity Web Application Firewall (WAF) rules.
+defaultutilises the standard NGINX Ingress controller setup and it’s supported configurations (production workloads only)default-non-prodsame as above for non-production workloads onlymodsecextends the capabilities of your ingress resource to enable ModSecurity Web Application Firewall (WAF) rules (production workloads only)modsec-non-prodsame as modsec, but for non-production workloads only

 We have a detailed guide on ModSecurity and how to configure it here.